Temporary Events Alcohol Licensing

 What is a Temporary Event Notice?

-A Temporary Event Notice is a license which enables you to hold one-off licensable events at unlicensed premises in England and Wales.
+A Temporary Event Notice is a licence which enables you to hold one-off licensable events at unlicensed premises in England and Wales.
 Licensable activity at an event includes:

 - Selling alcohol